chrisisler/wavematch/README.md

 Wavematch is a control flow mechanism for JavaScript.
 It provides pattern matching, a kind of type testing based on the shape of the input.
-Branches of code are evaluated only if the conditions of the pattern are satisfied.
+Branches of code are evaluated only if certain conditions are satisfied.

 ```javascript
 let result = wavematch(random(0, 5))(